kaaaxcreators/Discord-MusicBot/README.md

 Enable it by setting a Env Var `GUILDACTIONS` with content/value `true`

-🔒 Security Warning: This feature is not secure!
-No [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) Protection!
-If you change permissions and that person doesn't log out of the dashboard, they can still e.g. change the prefix
+🔒 Security Warning: This feature is not fully secure!
+If somebody gets demoted/removed/etc they can still use dashboard actions for up to 5 minutes

 ## ©️ Credits